jedcrandall/jedcrandall.github.com/courses/cse365fall2021/syllabus.md

 it all day and then my VM crashed and I lost my file!"
 But, that's not grounds for an extension and I'm not going to be able to do anything about it to make sure you submit your homework on time.
-I recommend keeping your code and other work for this course in a private repository.
+I recommend keeping your code and other work for this course in a private repository that you periodically commit to.

 ## Prerequisites

 Computer Information Systems BS major, Computer Systems Engineering BSE major, Computer Science BS major, or Industrial Engineering BSE major; CIS 235, CSE 220, or CSE 240 with C or better.

 ## Textbook